 3. While many of our musicians record their music on their own and turn in their finished tracks, we do have sound studios and recording equipment on site at our campus in Port Orchard, Washington, that are free for our musicians to use.

-4. We do not censor our musicians... however, if distributors have questions or objections to lyrics, we mediate for our musicians to find compromises or to better explain their position and get the track approved.
+4. We do not censor our musicians... however, if distributors have questions or objections to lyrics, we mediate for our musicians to find compromises or to better explain the musician's position and get the track approved.
 We advocate for our musicians, not for the industry.

-5. We require a minimum of nine tracks for a album but we do prefer more.
+5. We require a minimum of nine tracks for an album but we do prefer twelve to fourteen.

 6. Musicians help develop their music videos and work with us or partnered film crews to create them.
 See all our music videos here.

 7. Musicians work with us to design their album packaging.